-EM: Theory for arbitrary discrete probability distributions

-We'd like to generalize the theory, and also make clearer the function of EM in integrating out hidden or secondary variables.
-The notation s, and h is used for an unknown parameter s (or a set s), that we want to estimate, and another parameter h (or set {hi}) that is hidden.)
+10 EM: Theory for arbitrary probability distributions We'd like to generalize the theory, and also make clearer the function of EM in integrating out hidden or secondary variables.
+The notation s, and h is used for an unknown parameter s (or a set s), that we want to estimate (e.g. the means and covariances), and another parameter h (or set $\{hi\}$) that is hidden (e.g. an indicator variable representing the probability of mixing, p(a)).)
 We'd like to find the value of s that maximizes the likelihood of the data {xi}, given other intervening variables hi.
 The log-likelihood of the observations is given by: